-Motor Cover Interlock Switch: The interlock switch on the motor cover is located near the lower rear edge of the motor cover opening as shown in Fig. 24.
+Motor Cover Interlock Switch: The interlock switch on the motor cover is located near the lower rear edge of the motor cover opening as shown in Fig. 26.
 This switch has a push-button type actuator and is mounted to the inside of the cabinet by two screws.
 An adjustable socket-head screw is threaded through a bracket on the motor cover.
-This socket-head screw presses the switch closed
+This socket-head screw presses the switch closed when the motor cover is closed.

 If necessary you can reposition the switch by loosening the screws and moving the switch.
-You can also adjust the position of the socket-head screw by loosening the locking nut and turning the screw.
+You can also adjust the position of the sockethead screw by loosening the locking nut and turning the screw.
 Re-tighten all hardware to ensure the switch continues to operate correctly.